kiwix/kiwix-js/README.md

 ## Usage

 Install "Kiwix JS" form your browser's add-on store, or you can get it from http://download.kiwix.org/release/browsers/.
 Alternatively, bookmark or install the PWA version from https://moz-extension.kiwix.org/current/.
-To install in Chromium browsers, go to Settings -> Apps -> Install this site as an app.
+To install the PWA in Chromium browsers, go to Settings -> Apps ->
+Install this site as an app.

 Additionally, the app requires ZIM archives that you can download from https://download.kiwix.org/zim/ or https://wiki.kiwix.org/wiki/Content_in_all_languages.
 You have to download these separately, store them in your filesystem, and manually select them